hong27/macfpdata/NIST_Pool_Fires/Computational_Results/2021/UNSW/README.md

 ### Boundary conditions

-Inlet: inflow with prescribed mass flux 13.2 g/(m^2 s) and temperature of 338 K
+Inlet: inflow with prescribed mass flux of 13.2 g/(m^2 s) and temperature of 338 K
 Burner walls: no-slip, adiabatic
 Top, sides and bottom: open